purescript/trypurescript/README.md

 cd staging
 spago install

+# Disable glob expansion to prevent 'ModuleNotFound' errors.
+# `purs` will handle that for us.
+See #220 for more contxt.
+#    Note: to re-enable, run `set +o noglob`
+set -o noglob

 stack exec trypurescript 8081 $(spago sources)
 # should output that is is compiling the sources (first time)
 # then: Setting phasers to stun... (port 8081) (ctrl-c to quit)